Automattic/newspack-e2e-tests/README.md

 ### Visual regression testing

+**To be ran locally on a macOS.** This is because the CI machines run Ubuntu, which has different default fonts.
+The workflow of creating the snapshots on CI and committing them to the repo from there seems like an overkill for now.

 After adding a new visual regression test, run `$ npm run test:visual:setup` to create the base images.

 To check for visual regressions, run `$ npm run test:visual:check`.